Welcome to Nelnet

 Great Lakes will forward any payments made to them, to Nelnet, for at least 120 days after your transfer date.
 We’ll apply your payment and credit it to your loan(s) effective the date of the payment.
 It may take a few weeks for payments to process, but a payment will not be considered past due under these circumstances.
 We appreciate your patience during this time.

-Here’s what happens if you had automatic payments set up with Great Lakes:
+Here’s what happened if you had automatic payments set up with Great Lakes:

-- If you don’t have payments due because you’re in the COVID-19 forbearance, your automatic payment enrollment transferred to Nelnet and payments are paused, just as they were with Great Lakes.
-You can make one-time payments now or adjust your automatic payments by logging in to Nelnet.com, selecting the Payments menu, and choosing either Pay Now or Auto Debit.
-When the COVID-19 forbearance ends, your automatic payments will start with Nelnet.
+- If you didn’t have payments due because you were in the payment pause, your automatic payment enrollment transferred to Nelnet.
+You can adjust your automatic payments by logging in to Nelnet.com, selecting the Payments menu, and choosing Manage Automatic Payments.
+Now that the payment pause has ended, your automatic payments will start with Nelnet.
 You’ll receive a billing statement before your automatic payment is withdrawn.

-- If you don’t have payments due because you’re in school, in grace, in a deferment, or in a non-COVID-19 forbearance, those automatic payments ended on the day your loan(s) transferred to Nelnet.
-You can make one-time payments by logging in to Nelnet.com, selecting the Payments menu, and choosing Pay Now.
-When you exit your in school, in grace, deferment or forbearance status and payments are then required, you’ll be able to set up automatic payments.
+- If you didn’t have payments due because you were in school, in grace, in a deferment, or in a forbearance other than the payment pause, those automatic payments ended on the day your loan(s) transferred to Nelnet.
+As you exit your in-school, grace, deferment, or forbearance status and payments are required, you’ll be able to set up automatic payments with Nelnet by logging in to Nelnet.com, selecting the Payments menu, and choosing Manage Automatic Payments.

-- If you have payments due because you opted out of the COVID-19 forbearance, your automatic payment enrollment transferred to Nelnet and automatic payments will continue uninterrupted.
-You can manage or stop your automatic payments by logging in to Nelnet.com, selecting the Payments menu, and choosing Auto Debit.
+- If you had payments due because you opted out of the payment pause, your automatic payment enrollment transferred to Nelnet and automatic payments continued uninterrupted.
+You can manage or stop your automatic payments by logging in Nelnet.com, selecting the Payments menu, and choosing Manage Automatic Payments.

 No, it will not.
 If you were using a bill pay service with your financial institution prior to the transfer, and you want to continue making payments to Nelnet using a bill pay service, please update the payee to reflect your new Nelnet account number and the payment address shown below.